Roger Nygard: Career

-Nygard directed Trekkies which was released by Paramount Classics in 1999, as well as its follow up Trekkies 2 in 2004.
+Nygard directed Trekkies which was released theatrically by Paramount Classics in 1999, as well as its follow up Trekkies 2 in 2004.
 He directed Suckers, a film which he co-wrote with Joe Yannetty.
 The film was a 2001 Video Premiere Award Winner in the Screenplay category.
 It was also an award winner in the "Special Jury Artistic Merit Award" category at the 2000 Cinequest Film Festival.

 He directed and produced the 2010 documentary The Nature of Existence, which was described by The Hollywood Reporter as "his earnest attempt to find meaning in the universe."
 He spent four years traveling the world, conducting 175 interviews with an assortment of people from different backgrounds.
 Editing from 450 hours of footage was used for the final product.

 In 2013, Nygard entered into a deal with Country Music Television to film a reality show pilot episode which would feature the family of Brother Jed an evangelist.
 Nygard first saw him preach at the University of Minnesota when he was attending the college.

 He produced the 2020 documentary The Truth About Marriage, which was accompanied by a companion book.
 The Cinequest Film Festival called the film "...a powerful documentary steeped in philosophy, history, and psychology...."
-His second book Cut to the Monkey is about making and editing comedy series, and it was published in 2021 by Rowman & Littlefield.
+His next book Cut to the Monkey (2021) is about making and editing comedy series.
+His third book The Documentarian (2024) shares strategies for turning an idea for a documentary into a successful venture.
+Both recent books were published by Rowman & Littlefield, a subsidiary of Bloomsbury Publishing.